La Celestina: Editions

 In 1526 a version was published in Toledo that included an extra act called the Acto de Traso, named after one of the characters who appears in that act.
 It became Act XIX of the work, bring the total number of acts to 22.
 According to the 1965 edition of the play edited by M. Criado de Val and G. D. Trotter, "Its literary value does not have the intensity necessary to grant it a permanent place in the structure of the book, although various ancient editions of the play include it."

+The first translation of the work into another language was that by Alfonso Ordoñez into Italian, appearing in 1506.
+An anonymous translation into French first appeared in 1527 and went through many editions.
+In 1631, an English translation by James Mabbe, a Fellow of Magdalen College, Oxford, was published under the title The Spanish Bawd.